szwork2013/fe/README.md

 *Running (dev server)*
  - `npm run watch` then go to `http://localhost:3000`

+We are using `npm shrinkwrap` so after upgrade of some dependency (must be done individually e.g. `npm upgrade react-router` or edit package.json to new version and `npm install react-router`) you must run `npm shrinkwrap` which modifies npm-shrinkwrap.json

+### Production

 *Building*
  - `npm run build` or `npm run build-linux`